caddyserver/caddy/README.md

 And a few major features still being worked on:

 - Logging
-- More powerful, dynamic reverse proxy
 - Kubernetes ingress controller (mostly done, just polishing it -- and it's amazing)
-- Config adapters.
+- More config adapters.
 Caddy's native JSON config structure is powerful and complex.
 Config adapters upsample various formats to Caddy's native config.
-Planned adapters include Caddyfile, NGINX config, YAML, and TOML.
+There are already adapters for Caddyfile, JSON 5, and JSON-C. Planned are NGINX config, YAML, and TOML.
 The community might be interested in building Traefik and Apache config adapters!